erikalvarez418/cybersecurity-projects/WhyKQLMapsAreEssentialforCEOsandNon-TechPeople.md

 This query analyzes sign-in logs to give you a clear picture of user activity.
 Here’s a simple breakdown:

-1. **SigninLogs** 📜: This is where Azure AD sign-in data is stored.
+1. **SigninLogs**: This is where Azure AD sign-in data is stored.

-2. **`where ResultType == 0`** ✅: Filters the data to only include successful sign-ins (ResultType 0 means success).
+2. **`where ResultType == 0`**: Filters the data to only include successful sign-ins (ResultType 0 means success).

-3. **`summarize LoginCount = count()`** 🔢: Counts how many successful logins happened and groups them by specific details, such as:
+3. **`summarize LoginCount = count()`**: Counts how many successful logins happened and groups them by specific details, such as:
-   - **Identity** 👤: The user who logged in.
+   - **Identity**: The user who logged in.
-   - **Latitude** 🌍 & **Longitude** 📍: The geographic location of the user’s sign-in.
+   - **Latitude** & **Longitude**: The geographic location of the user’s sign-in.
-   - **City** 🏙️: The city where the sign-in occurred.
+   - **City**: The city where the sign-in occurred.
-   - **Country** 🌎: The country where the sign-in occurred.
+   - **Country**: The country where the sign-in occurred.

-4. **`project`** 🎯: This step selects and renames the final data you want to display:
+4. **`project`**: This step selects and renames the final data you want to display:
-   - **Identity** 👥: The user’s name or ID.
+   - **Identity**: The user’s name or ID.
-   - **Latitude & Longitude** 📍🌍: Their location.
+   - **Latitude & Longitude**: Their location.
-   - **City & Country** 🏙️🌍: Where they logged in from.
+   - **City & Country**: Where they logged in from.
-   - **LoginCount** 🔢: The number of successful logins from that user.
+   - **LoginCount**: The number of successful logins from that user.
-   - **`friendly_label`** 🏷️: A friendly label that combines the user's name with their city and country for easier reference.
+   - **`friendly_label`**: A friendly label that combines the user's name with their city and country for easier reference.

 ---

-CEOs and non-tech people will love this because it turns complex data into easy-to-understand insights 🌍📊.
-It shows where users are logging in from 🌎, how many successful logins there are 🔢, and provides a clear view of business activity without technical jargon.
-Perfect for making fast, informed decisions and spotting trends! 💡
+CEOs and non-tech people will love this because it turns complex data into easy-to-understand insights.
+It shows where users are logging in from, how many successful logins there are, and provides a clear view of business activity without technical jargon.
+Perfect for making fast, informed decisions and spotting trends!

 ---
 ## **3. KQL-Map-Azure-Authentication-Failures**